kmlucy/mmwave_sensor/README.md

 # USB Charger Modifications

+1. Before opening up the charger, you should understand the risks.
+You are working with line voltage which carries certain dangers, both to yourself, as well as the chance of fire.
+If you aren't comfortable with that, there are plenty of other versions of this sensor that leave the micro USB port on the ESP32 exposed.
+That would allow you to use an unmodified USB charger to power it.
-1. You will need two parts from the USB charger: the plug and the circuit board.
+2. You will need two parts from the USB charger: the plug and the circuit board.

 ![PXL_20220926_114234905](https://user-images.githubusercontent.com/13952475/192278229-41655264-f082-4b3a-a6d5-40a7087b3639.jpg)

-2. Carefully cut open the housing along the line where the gray and white plastics meet.
+3. Carefully cut open the housing along the line where the gray and white plastics meet.
 I used a vertical bandsaw, but a rotary tool or even a hacksaw would probably be better choices.
 You want to just barely cut through the plastic without cutting into the circuit board.

 ![PXL_20220926_114312025](https://user-images.githubusercontent.com/13952475/192278281-cd9cd39d-70c2-44ea-8054-dc8243f1994e.jpg)

-3. Remove the front of the housing and discard.
+4. Remove the front of the housing and discard.
 Set the circuit board aside.
-4. Drill and countersink the center of the plug end of the housing to fit your M3 screws:
+5. Drill and countersink the center of the plug end of the housing to fit your M3 screws:

 ![PXL_20220926_114320623](https://user-images.githubusercontent.com/13952475/192277977-ec587d7a-f1b9-4737-adfb-2735a0946f53.jpg)